ruslanmv/avatar-renderer-mcp/README.md

 ---

+This project is an AI Talking Head Generator, a tool that uses artificial intelligence to create a video of a person speaking from two simple inputs:

+🖼️ A still image of a person's face.

+🎤 An audio file of speech.

+The AI analyzes both inputs and then generates a new video, animating the person's mouth, lips, and subtle facial expressions to realistically match the words and timing of the voice recording.
+The result makes it appear as if the person in the static photo is actually speaking.

 ## 🚀 Features

 * **FOMM (head pose)** + **Diff2Lip (diffusion visemes)** with automatic fallback to **SadTalker (+ Wav2Lip)** when VRAM is tight.